nanocritical/n/spec.md

 A global environment form a stack.
 A different implementation of an environment can be pushed on the stack to temporarily change its behavior.

+A localenv is the same concept, but each execution threads sees a separate instance of the environment.

 ## Function declaration